longevityframework/longevity/longevity/src/jekyll/manual/repo/schema-creation.md

 You can create the requisite schema by calling `Repo.createSchema()`.
-This is an asynchronous method, so you will need to provide an implicit `ExecutionContext`, and you will want to ensure the asynchronous method completes before starting to use your repositories.
-It returns a `Future[Unit]`
-- that is, the completion of the future will only indicate success or failure.
+This is an asynchronous method, so you will need to provide an implicit `ExecutionContext`, and you will want to ensure the asynchronous method completes before continuing.
+It returns a `Future[Unit]` - that is, the completion of the future will only indicate success or failure.

-An alternative way to generate schema is to set the [configuration flag](config.html) `longevity.autocreateSchema` to true.
-In this case, schema will be generated when the `RepoPool` is first accessed.
-Unlike calling `Repo.createSchema()`, schema autogeneration happens in a synchronous (i.e., blocking) manner.
+An alternative way to generate schema is to set the [configuration flag](../context/config.html) `longevity.autoCreateSchema` to true.
+In this case, schema will be generated when the [connection is opened](connection.html).
 Schema autogeneration is a convenient feature for testing or development work, but will incur an overhead for every program run.

 Schema generation is always a non-destructive process, and you will never lose any data when generating schema.

-{% assign prevTitle = "the repository" %}
+{% assign prevTitle = "opening and closing the connection" %}
-{% assign prevLink  = "." %}
+{% assign prevLink  = "connection.html" %}
 {% assign upTitle   = "the repository" %}
 {% assign upLink    = "." %}
 {% assign nextTitle = "the persistent state" %}